Cognitive Screening for Mature Adults

 Types of Cognitive Assessment

 At other end of the spectrum of cognitive assessments is neuropsychological evaluation.
 This is a lengthy, complex, and extremely helpful process that can reliably identify cognitive changes and directly support the diagnosis and medical treatment of the underlying causes of those difficulties.
-A neuropsychologist is a specially trained psychologist with special expertise and experience in the assessment of cognitive functioning.
-A neuropsychological evaluation will explore all of the same challenge areas the screening tools measure, and can "zero in" on particular areas of difficulty, to provide a much more complete picture of what is working, and more importantly, what is not...
+A neuropsychologist is a psychologist with special expertise and experience in the assessment of cognitive functioning.
+A neuropsychological evaluation will explore all of the same challenge areas the screening tools measure, but can do so in far more depth.
+In particular, a neuropsychological evaluation can "zero in" on particular areas of difficulty, to provide a much more complete picture of what is working as it should, and perhaps even more importantly, what is not...
 However, for persons with difficulties that are still mild, it may be hard to get private insurance or Medicare coverage, and getting an appointment with a qualified neuropsychologist can take some time.

-My practice offers a middle path that may be a useful option for many: A cognitive screening assessment.
-This involves completing paperwork, attending a brief in-office appointment for an interview and some testing, and a brief online session, to learn about assessment findings.
-The focus will be on the cognitive abilities that are most likely to change as we age -- either due to normal aging processes, or the difficult health conditions that cause the various forms of dementia.
-If there are difficulties happening that are outside the scope of normal age-related change, a letter will be prepared.
-This may be a letter for your doctor, who can facilitate referrals for medical tests or to specialists, or to a neuropsychologist, who can provide a full neuropsychological assessment.
+A "middle path" that may be a useful first choice option for many is Neurocognitive Screening Assessment.
+Such an assessment involves completing paperwork, attending a two-hour, in-office appointment for an interview and some testing, and a brief online session, scheduled a day or so later, to learn about assessment findings.
+The focus will be on the cognitive abilities that are most likely to change as we age -- either due to normal aging processes, or to the difficult health conditions that can cause various forms of dementia.
+If there are difficulties happening that are outside the scope of normal age-related change, a letter can be prepared for your doctor, who can facilitate referrals for medical tests or to specialists and/or for a neuropsychologist, who can provide a much more comprehensive assessment.

 There are essentially three potential benefits: